Denver: Sports

-Denver has several additional professional teams.
+Denver has several other professional teams.
 In 2006, Denver established a Major League Lacrosse team, the Denver Outlaws.
 They play in Empower Field at Mile High.
-In 2006, the Denver Outlaws won the Western Conference Championship and then won their first championship in 2014 eight years later.
-They also won in 2016 and 2018 and would fold in 2020 with the MLL-PLL merger.
-The Colorado Mammoth of the National Lacrosse League play at Ball Arena.
-They won championships in 2006 and 2022.
+In 2006, the Denver Outlaws won the league championship in 2014, 2016, and 2018, but folded in 2020 during the MLL–PLL merger.
+The Colorado Mammoth of the National Lacrosse League play at Ball Arena and won championships in 2006 and 2022.

-In 2018, the Denver Bandits were established as the first professional football team for women in Colorado and will be a part of the initial season for the Women's National Football Conference (WNFC) in 2019.
-Denver was awarded a National Women's Soccer League team called Denver Summit FC in 2025.
+In 2018, the Denver Bandits were established as the first professional football team for women in Colorado and were played in the Women's National Football Conference (WNFC) from 2019 to 2025.
+Denver Summit FC of the National Women's Soccer League played their inaugural season in 2026 and drew a league-record crowd of 63,004 spectators in their first home match.
+The team plans to build their own stadium with 18,000 seats in the Santa Fe Yards area by 2028.

-Denver submitted the winning bid to host the 1976 Winter Olympics but subsequently withdrew, giving it the distinction of being the first city to back out after having won its bid to host the Olympics.
+Denver submitted the winning bid to host the 1976 Winter Olympics but subsequently withdrew in 1972 due to environmental concerns and Colorado voters blocking using public funds to pay for the games.
+This gives Denver the distinction of being the first (and currently only) city to back out after having won its bid to host the Olympics.
 Denver and Colorado Springs hosted the 1962 World Ice Hockey Championships.
+The city bid to host matches during the 2026 FIFA World Cup but were not selected.